stnolting/neorv32/README.md

 * completely described in behavioral, platform-independent VHDL - no primitives, macros, etc.
 * fully synchronous design, no latches, no gated clocks
-* be as small as possible (while being as RISC-V-compliant as possible) – but with a reasonable size-performance trade-off
-  * the processor has to fit in a Lattice iCE40 UltraPlus 5k low-power FPGA running at 22+ MHz
+* be as small as possible (while being as RISC-V-compliant as possible) – but with a reasonable size-performance trade-off (the processor has to fit in a Lattice iCE40 UltraPlus 5k low-power FPGA running at 22+ MHz)
-* from zero to `printf("hello world!");`: completely open source and documented
+* from zero to `printf("hello world!");` - completely open source and documented
-* easy to use – intended to work out of the box
+* easy to use even for FPGA/RISC-V starters – intended to work *out of the box*

 [[back to top](#The-NEORV32-RISC-V-Processor)]